internago-ab/site/content/country/belgium.md

 ---
 title: "Belgium"
-description: "The Kingdom of Belgium is not only a member of the EU and the Eurozone, but its capital, Brussels, hosts the seats of the European Commission, the Council of the European Union, and the European Council, as well as one of two seats of the European Parliament.
-It is also a member of the Eurozone, NATO, OECD, and WTO, as well as the Benelux Union and the Schengen Area.
+description: "<strong>The Kingdom of Belgium is not only a member of the EU and the Eurozone, but its capital, Brussels, hosts the seats of the European Commission, the Council of the European Union, and the European Council, as well as one of two seats of the European Parliament.</strong> <br></br>It is also a member of the Eurozone, NATO, OECD, and WTO, as well as the Benelux Union and the Schengen Area.
 With a nominal GDP of 503 billion USD in 2020, it is the world’s 26th largest economy.
 Its Human Development Index is at 0.919, which is classified as very high, with a global ranking of 17th."
 bgimg: /images/background/belgium.jpg
 countryImg: /images/country/belgium.svg
 type: country